curtgrim2/On-Repeat-Tournament/README.md

 - Make a table that saves past 12 winners (for the year?)

 ### TASKS
-- Splash screen for results page
+- Edit Splash screen for results page
 - Add another section in slide3 for notes/time start and stop
-- Show title of songs in slide3 page